 One of the most well-known and commonly used ANSI standards is for setting safety colors and safety signs, which are used in organizations around the world.
-Interestingly, the basis of this standard is from the International Organization for Standards (ISO), which is a similar organization to ANSI, but on a global scale.
-ANSI is a member of ISO.
+Interestingly, the basis of this standard is from the International Organization for Standards (ISO); ANSI is a member of ISO.

 ISO's standard is 17398:2004 and it details specific requirements for any system of safety standards.
 In this standard there are recommendations for safety signs based on what type of environment they will be placed in, the needed safety information, and other factors.

-ANSI’s standard, Z535, looks more broadly at safety and accident prevention information.
-ANSI Z535 includes six specific standards, which are:
+ANSI's standard Z535 looks more broadly at safety and accident prevention information; it includes six specific standards, which are:

-- ANSI Z535.2 – Environmental and facility safety signs
+- Z535.2 - Environmental and facility safety signs

-- ANSI Z535.6 – Product safety information used in manuals and other materials
+- Z535.6 - Product safety information used in manuals and other materials

 This set of standards is reviewed and revised every five years to make improvements.
 The improvements made are based on any research, court cases, changes in the industry, and other factors that can shed additional light on any of the six sections.
 New sections could potentially be introduced with these updates as well.

-In order to get the most out of ANSI standards, all facilities need to recognize that these standards must be implemented in your unique environment.
+To get the most out of ANSI standards, facilities need to understand how these standards can be implemented in their environment.
 Learning about the specific standards being considered and then applying them to a specific scenario can take some work.